mgechev/blog.mgechev.com/_drafts/simply-typed-lambda-calculus.md

 # Lexer and Parser

-Although the implementation of a lexer and parser for this tiny language will be quite simple, I decided to use PEG.js in order to generate them.
+Although the implementation of a lexer and parser for this tiny language will be quite simple, we're going to generate them using PEG.js.

 Here's the Peg grammar: